arshsaxena/arshsaxena/README.md

 <h1>Namaste.<img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" height="35px" width="35px"/></h1>

-I'm <a href="https://arshsaxena.in" target="_blank"><b>Arsh Saxena</b></a>, a developer, and student pursuing B.Tech. in Electronics and Communication Engineering.
-With a strong foundation in Physics, Chemistry, and Mathematics with Computer Science, I love coding.
+I'm <a href="https://arshsaxena.in" target="_blank"><b>Arsh Saxena</b></a>, a developer, and pursuing a B.Tech. in Electronics and Communication Engineering.
+I have a strong interest in programming and web development, and I am proficient in Python and C++.
+I enjoy exploring new technologies and continuously improving my skills.

 I also do photography, video editing, and photo editing.
 I am quite fluent in English, I also enjoy writing engaging content, particularly focusing on English composition for students.
 In my free time, I watch movies and TV shows, and I have a hobby of collecting sneakers.